IISH/oai4solr/README.md

  document for each.

 ###1.
 From stored Solr index fields
-These are typically the stored index fields that you define and will see in a raw XML Solr result set.
+Map stored Solr index fields from your schema.xml.
+Typically, those fields will show up in a /select XML Solr result set.

-For example, if you want to create an oai_dc response with a dc:title and the suitable Solr index field was defined as 'main_title'
+For example, if you want to create an oai_dc metadata response with a dc:title and the suitable Solr index field was defined as 'main_title'

     <field name="main_title" type="string" indexed="true" stored="true" multiValued="false" />